Augusta Arsenal

 The Augusta Arsenal was a 19th-century fortification in Augusta, Georgia.
 Established in 1816 and initially completed on the Georgia bank of the Savannah River in 1819, it was moved to the former Belle Vue estate in the Summerville neighborhood of Augusta in 1827 due to health concerns after several fever epidemics.

 Early history

 The Belle Vue estate was established by George and Eliza Talbot Walker.
 It was the birthplace of their granddaughter, Octavia Walton Le Vert in 1811.
 George later sold Belle Vue to his brother, Freeman Walker, for use as a summer estate.
 Freeman Walker sold the 72 acre property, with the exception of one acre that contained the Walker Family Cemetery, to the United States government for $6,000 in 1826.
 The arsenal was moved to the new location the following year, with four large brick buildings connected by a twenty-two inch thick wall completed in 1829.

+The arsenal served as a temporary refuge for troops from Cantonment Oglethorpe near Savannah, who relocated to Augusta Arsenal during the months May to November from 1829 to 1831 to escape the deadly fever season that had killed over 100 soldiers.
+The seasonal relocation strategy to Augusta Arsenal helped reduce deaths until permanent new barracks were constructed within Savannah in 1835.

 Troops from the arsenal took part in various campaigns involving the Cherokee, Muscogee, and Seminole tribes and took part in the Mexican–American War.